KarolBautrel/Flask-Trading/README.md

-# Djanphone - ecommerce app
+# Flask - ecommerce app
- Djanphone app created with Django and Bootstrap
+ Shop-trading app created with Flask and Bootstrap

 ## Table of content